lvgl/lv_binding_micropython/README.md

 Driver code is under `/driver` directory.

-Drivers can also be implemented in pure Micropython, by providing callbacks (`disp_drv.flush_cb`, `indev_drv.read_cb` etc.)
+Drivers can also be implemented in pure MicroPython, by providing callbacks (`disp_drv.flush_cb`, `indev_drv.read_cb` etc.)
 Currently the supported ILI9341, FT6X36 and XPT2046 are pure micropython drivers.

 ### Where are the drivers?

-LVGL C drivers and Micropython drivers (either C or Python) are **separate and independent** from each other.
+LVGL C drivers and MicroPython drivers (either C or Python) are **separate and independent** from each other.
 The main reason is configuration:
 - The C driver is usually configured with C macros (which pins it uses, frequency, etc.)
 Any configuration change requires rebuilding the firmware but that's understandable since any change in the application requires rebuilding the firmware anyway.
-- In Micropython the driver is built once with Micropython firmware (if it's a C driver) or not built at all (if it's pure Python driver).
+- In MicroPython the driver is built once with MicroPython firmware (if it's a C driver) or not built at all (if it's pure Python driver).
 On runtime the user initializes the driver and configures it.
 If the user switches SPI pins or some other configuration, there is no need to rebuild the firmware, just change the Python script and initialize the driver differently **on runtime**.

-So the location for Micropython drivers is https://github.com/lvgl/lv_binding_micropython/tree/master/driver and is unrelated to https://github.com/lvgl/lv_drivers.
+So the location for MicroPython drivers is https://github.com/lvgl/lv_binding_micropython/tree/master/driver and is unrelated to https://github.com/lvgl/lv_drivers.

 ### The Event Loop

 LVGL requires an Event Loop to re-draw the screen, handle user input etc.
-The default Event Loop is implement in [lv_utils.py](https://github.com/lvgl/lv_binding_micropython/blob/master/lib/lv_utils.py) which uses Micropython Timer to schedule calls to LVGL.
+The default Event Loop is implement in [lv_utils.py](https://github.com/lvgl/lv_binding_micropython/blob/master/lib/lv_utils.py) which uses MicroPython Timer to schedule calls to LVGL.
 It also supports running the Event Loop in [uasyncio](https://docs.micropython.org/en/latest/library/uasyncio.html) if needed.
 Some drivers start the event loop automatically if it doesn't already run.
 To configure the event loop for these drivers, just initialize the event loop before registering the driver.
 LVGL native drivers, such as the SDL driver, do not start the event loop.
 You must start the event loop explicitly otherwise screen will not refresh.